Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1%

-The Birthgap Generational Indicator (TFG) reached 22.7% in 2024, corresponding to a total fertility rate (TFR) of 1.60.
-This marks a slight increase from 2023, up by 1.0 percentage point.
-Over the past five years, the trend in TFG has been upward, averaging 21.0% between 2020 and 2024.
-When compared to the 1970s average of 10.0%, the current level is about 12.7 percentage points higher.
-The indicator hit its lowest point in the mid-2000s, averaging 0.0% during 2006–2008.
-Despite recent rises, the the US remains among the countries with the lowest TFG worldwide, ranking 36th out of 38.
+The Birthgap Generational Indicator (TFG) for 2024 stands at 22.7% (corresponding to a total fertility rate of 1.60), slightly up from 21.7% in 2023, marking a 1.0 percentage point increase.
+Over the past five years, this indicator has shown a rising trend, averaging 21.0% between 2020 and 2024.
+Compared to its average in the 1970s, which was 10.0%, the current level is approximately 12.7 percentage points higher.
+The lowest recorded TFG occurred during the mid-2000s, specifically from 2006 to 2008, averaging around 0.0%.
+On a global scale, the the US ranks towards the lower end with one of the smallest TFG values, placing 36th out of 38 countries.

 Birthgap Generational Indicator (TFG) over the decades